pedro-abundio-wang/deep-learning/docs/blogs/split.md

 **Guideline**: The dev and test sets should be just big enough to represent accurately the performance of the model

 If the training set and dev sets have different distributions, it is good practice to introduce a **train-dev set** that has the same distribution as the training set.
 This train-dev set will be used to measure how much the model is overfitting.
-Again, refer to the [course content](https://www.coursera.org/learn/machine-learning-projects) for a full overview.

 ## **Objectives in practice**